 Final report cards and test scores will be mailed after Memorial Day.

-Our day will begin at 9:00 and will end with a closing ceremony around 2:00.
+Our day will begin at 9:00 and will end with a closing ceremony (around 1:30) and pick up around 2:00.

 Please arrive at Fullers Park by 9:00 a.m.; showing up late will prevent teams and games from starting on time.
-I will be there at 8:45.
+We will be there at 8:45.

-I will need a parent there with me in the morning to assist with checking in and getting lunches organized.
+Kim DeLoach and Heather S. will be there with us in the morning to assist with checking in and getting lunches organized.

 Please look for us as you drop your child off.
-We will be collecting lunches and I will be signing your children in.
+We will be collecting lunches and signing your children in.

-You will pick your child up at Fullers Park by 2:00 and you MUST see me so I know they are leaving.
-Please do not tell another teacher…you must let me know.
+You will pick your child up at Fullers Park by 2:00 and you MUST see either teacher so we know they are leaving.
+Please do not tell another adult/teacher…you must let us know.

-*I recommend getting there a few minutes before 2, since most times we are already done by then.
+Closing ceremony begins at 1:30.
+I recommend getting there a few minutes before 2:00 since most times we are already done.

 Everything needs to be disposable so it can be thrown away after lunch.
 Use gallon sized zip-lock bags (labeled) or paper bag (labeled) to hold lunches.

-Send a water bottle or Gatorade/Powerade bottle (labeled) for your child to drink during lunch.
+Send a bottled water or Gatorade/Powerade bottle (labeled) for your child to drink during lunch.

 Goldfish will be the snack provided by the school; if you want to send something extra, that is fine…it just needs to be eaten fairly quickly.

-We will have bottles of water to pass out at the end of the day.
+Popsicles will be passed out at the end of the day.